geekang/LogANSYS/README.md

 # Update

+2016-01-25 ADDED:Display the description of each field at the log info table.
-2016-01-24 ADDED：Transform Log File into structured data(insert into MySQL).
+2016-01-24 ADDED:Transform Log File into structured data(insert into MySQL).

 # Introduction